Horizon-Simulations/HS-flybywire/README.md

 git submodule update flybywire ./scripts/dev-env/run.sh ./scripts/setup.sh
 ```
-### 2. As next step we will copy the original source files and copy-over our source files.
+### 2. As next step, we will copy the original source files and copy-over our source files.
 #### A318ceo
 For powershell:
 ```shell